leuchine/self_play_picard/README.md

 ```
 nohup  make self_play_sparc
 ```
-This generates synthetic self-play examples by first sampling goal guery templates proposed in [GAZP](https://github.com/vzhong/gazp), then using the trained text-to-SQL and SQL-to-text models to converse with each other.  <br /><br />
+This generates synthetic self-play examples by using the sampled goal guery templates proposed in [GAZP](https://github.com/vzhong/gazp), then using the trained text-to-SQL and SQL-to-text models to converse with each other.  <br /><br />

 ```
 nohup  make train_sparc_self_play